qlack/QLACK-Java/QLACK-Fuse/qlack-fuse-workflow/README.md

         "com.eurodyn.qlack.fuse.crypto.service"
 })
 ```
-### During the deployment of the application, workflow will locate all the .xml files inside the /resources/processes folder in order to persist them as processes.
+### During the deployment of the application, workflow will locate all the (.xml or .bpmn) files inside the /resources/processes folder in order to persist them as processes.

 ### Changes in those files, will create new versions of the same process.